-How to Improve Your Business Image When Handling Unhappy Customers
+How To Improve Your Brand Image When Dealing With Unhappy Customers

-It is critical for any response to a dissatisfied customer to be perfectly timed, responsive, persistent, and consistent.
-The focus should be prioritized on customers who matter more, but you should consider the value of responding to customers who use your services less often as you could potentially develop a long-term deeper relationship with them.
-A coordinated strategy will make your interactions cost-effective, impactful, and could turn your critics into some of your most loyal promoters.
+- It is critical for any response to a disatisfied customer to be perfectly timed, responsive, persistent, and consistent.
+The focus should be prioritized on customers who matter more, but you should consider the value of responding to customers who use your services less often as you could potentially develop a long term deeper relationship with them.
+A coordinated strategy will make your interactions cost effective, impactful, and could turn your critics into some of your most loyal promoters.